msatul1305/Linux/Machine Learning/readme.md

                 - Precision = TP / (TP + FP)
             - Recall
                 - Recall (Sensitivity) is the ratio of true positive predictions to the total actual positives.
-                - measures how how good the model is at predicting positives.
+                - measures how good the model is at predicting positives.
                 - important in scenarios where false negatives are costly.
                 - like disease diagnosis, safety-critical systems etc.
                 - Recall = TP / (TP + FN)